 - 1.1 The Council is required under statutory provisions to maintain a separate ring-fenced account for the provision of local authority housing, known as the Housing Revenue Account (HRA).
-This covers the maintenance and management of the Council's housing stock. - 1.2 At its meeting in February 2013, Cabinet approved the key principles and broad financial targets for managing the HRA over the medium term, to give a strategic financial context for council housing. - 1.3 In line with that context, Cabinet is now required to make recommendations to Budget Council regarding the HRA and to set the level of housing rents in sufficient time for the statutory notice of rent variations to be issued to tenants by 01 March.
-Effectively, this means that the whole 2014/15 budget and rent setting exercise must be complete by that date. - 1.4 The draft MTFS will also be updated to reflect Cabinet's HRA budget proposals, for consideration at Budget Council.
+This covers the maintenance and management of the Council's housing stock. - 1.2 At its meeting in February 2013, Cabinet approved the key principles and broad financial targets for managing the HRA over the medium term, to give a strategic financial context for council housing. - 1.3 In line with that context, Cabinet is now required to set the level of housing rents in sufficient time for the statutory notice of rent variations to be issued to tenants by 01 March, and make recommendations to Council regarding the HRA's budget. - 1.4 The draft MTFS will also be updated to reflect Cabinet's HRA budget proposals, for consideration at Budget Council.

-2 2013/14 REVISED BUDGET
+2 2014/15 REVISED BUDGET

-2.1 A review of the current HRA budget has been undertaken and during the year, a net deficit of £63K is forecast.
+2.1 A review of the current HRA budget has been undertaken and during the year, a net surplus of £104K is forecast, which is £31K higher than originally forecast.
 A summary statement is set out at Appendix A and the main variations are shown below.
 This focuses on the 'cash' or bottom-line variances, excluding any notional charges:

 SUMMARY OF MAIN 'CASH' VARIANCES ON HRA

 Operational Variances: (+)Adverse / (-)Favourable

-Reduction in Rental and Other Income +35
+Reduction in Rental and Other Income

 Additional spend on Repairs and Maintenance

-Reduction in Bad Debt Provision
+Increase in Bad Debt Provision

 Net Increase in Revenue Financing of Capital Programme (either directly or from Reserves)

-Other minor variances (net) -24
+Other minor variances (net) -55

-Sub-total Sub-total +39
+Sub-total Sub-total +414

 Review of Reserves (see section 3)

-Net Increase in transfer to Major Repairs Reserve
+Net Reduction in transfer to Major Repairs Reserve

+Net Reduction in transfers to other Earmarked Reserves

-Net Overspending Forecast for Year +63
+Net Surplus Forecast for Year -31